loucarnevali/portfolio/README.md

 ## Deployment

-This portfolio is proudly hosted on Vercel, providing a fast and reliable platform for showcasing my work.
+This portfolio is deployed on Vercel, providing a fast and reliable platform for showcasing my work.
 Dive in and explore the website [here](#)!

 ## Contributing